GPS Visualizer

 Applies to: Google Earth

-Beginning with version 4.0.2077 of Google Earth, placemarks can have a time stamp attached to them that can be used for various interesting animation effects.
+In Google Earth, placemarks can have a timestamp attached to them that can be used for various interesting animation effects.
 Select this option to have GPS Visualizer add time stamps to your track data (assuming your data contains time information).
 Be aware that when your file first opens in the Google Earth application, you may see only a small segment of your track, depending on your previous settings.

 [top]